smorrrs/Speedrun-Resources/autosplitter_guide.md

 ## GitHub
-You'll need to have a GitHub account
+You'll need to have a GitHub account in order to distribute your autosplitter to others through LiveSplit.